GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/4.2/en.md

 }
 ```

-### Automation: Log info when the execution of a persisted query was successful
+### Automation: Store the GraphQL response in the info logs

-The complete GraphQL response for the automation (whether successful or not) is logged under file `wp-content/gatographql/logs/info.log`.
+The complete GraphQL response for an automation execution (for both WP-Cron and Automation Rules, whether the execution was successful or not) is logged under file `wp-content/gatographql/logs/info.log`.